davidrobertregan/get-packin/README.md

 ## If I had more time I would change this:
 - Add a feature where the user could add friends and see their gear
-- Restyle with CSS to better hone my styling skills
+- Restyle without Bootstrap to better hone my styling skills
 - I had to change my fetch request urls for production to Netlify.
 I got everyting to work, but I would like to figure out a better solution to the problem.